stennety/mywebsite/bio.md

 interest rate derivative traders, if you're in the space let's chat.
 Email me at [neil@scarletteai.com](mailto:neil@scarletteai.com).

+"What you celebrate is what your culture will be."

+I celebrate:
+* Solving problems
+* Mastery
+* Unexpected generosity
+* Integrity in difficult situations

 :round_pushpin: Based in London, I'm [British Indian](https://en.wikipedia.org/wiki/British_Indians) :uk::india:.

 :mortar_board: My academic background is a mix of maths, statistics and economics.
 I went to the University of Warwick, UK.